WilliamLi0623/Dell-Precision-E7530-Prototype-OpenCore/README.md

 - TrackPoint and all physical buttons except bottom left key (WIP: [VoodooI2C](https://github.com/VoodooI2C/VoodooI2C/pull/445))
 - SDHC (WIP: [RealtekPCIeCardReader](https://github.com/0xFireWolf/RealtekPCIeCardReader/issues/3))
 - Fingerprint
+- Optimus.
+Currently only iGPU for internal screen, and only dGPU for external screens.

 _* Not unless someone decides to make custom kexts for these, of course._